Terraform

 1. Add an inbound rule to this security group that allows SSH from the default VPC.

-Note: We are using an id from the data resource, which is kind of redundant as we already knew the id and used it to fetch the security group.
-But in real-world scenarios, this can be useful to get other crucial information such as associated VPC id and more.
+Note: We are using an ID from the data resource, which is kind of redundant as we already knew the ID and used it to fetch the security group.
+But in real-world scenarios, this can be useful to get other crucial information, such as the associated VPC ID.

 resource "aws_security_group_rule" "allow_ssh_from_vpc" {